-Blood and Dust, and it’s follow-up, The Big Smoke, are to be released in paperback and digital formats in 2015 by small Melbourne-based publisher Clan Destine Press.
+Blood and Dust, and its follow-up, The Big Smoke, forming the ‘Vampires in the Sunburnt Country’ duology, were released in paperback and digital formats in 2015 by small Melbourne-based publisher Clan Destine Press.

 The story is Mad Max meets Anne Rice: a character-driven, high-octane vampire story set in the Queensland outback, in which Kevin Matheson, a mechanic, is caught between two warring vampire gangs.
 In The Big Smoke, Kevin must negotiate the power struggles within the vampire society of Queensland’s capital, Brisbane, to finally end the battles that tore his life apart.

-Blood and Dust was originally released in December 2012 by Australian publisher Xoum as an e-book.
+Blood and Dust was originally released in 2012 by Xoum as an e-book.
 It was short-listed in the Australian Shadows and the Aurealis Awards for best horror novel.

 Sean the Bookonaut posted the first review of Blood and Dust in 2012.
 He says: